Anne Berthelot

-Anne Berthelot (born 1 November 1957) is a French professor of Medieval French literature and studies.
+Anne Berthelot (/fr/; born 1 November 1957) is a French professor of Medieval French literature and studies.
 She is currently teaching at the University of Connecticut since 1990.

 Career

 Anne Berthelot is an agrégée des lettres classiques since 1980, and a graduate of the École normale supérieure.
 She obtained the Doctorat de troisième cycle from Paris-Sorbonne University in 1982, with her dissertation entitled L'Enchanteur et le Livre, ou le savoir de Merlin.
 Then she pursued a Doctor of Letters at Paris-Sorbonne University in 1987, with the research work Figures et fonction de l'écrivain au XIII^{e} siècle under the direction of the Romanist and Medievalist Daniel Poirion.

 She is a specialist in the prose romances of the 13th century, she is particularly interested in the problems of enunciation and specialises in Arthurian Literature with a comparative approach, she has written numerous books and articles on these subjects.
 She helped to edit the Lancelot-Graal and prepared a study of Merlin in the literature of England, France and Germany from the 12th to the 15th centuries.